-We all know that self-control is an important ingredient to setting goals and creating healthy change.
+We all know that self-control is an important ingredient for setting goals and creating healthy change.
 Whether it be getting fit, developing a morning routine, or organizing your home, self-control can really make it easier to stick with created habits.
 However, having the willpower to remain consistent with your goals can definitely be easier said than done!

 Even the best of plans can be detoured by excuses, everyday distractions, and lack of motivation.
-Although we may have set the intention to work on our to-do-list, when the time comes to actually get it done, we may find ourselves giving into other distractions.
+Although we may have set the intention to work on our to-do-list, when the time comes to actually get it done, we may find ourselves giving in to other distractions.

 But what if there was something we could do that could make sticking with our goals easier?